asaslam1541/smart_contract/README.md

-# smart_contract
+# Smart_contract
 ## Steps:
-- The contract was developed & Deployed
+- The contract was developed & deployed.

 - The accounts were set using the dummies provided through setAccount function.